Gaza Strip: Egyptian border barrier breach

 On 23 January 2008, after months of preparation during which the steel reinforcement of the border barrier was weakened, Hamas destroyed several parts of the wall dividing Gaza and Egypt in the town of Rafah.
 Hundreds of thousands of Gazans crossed the border into Egypt seeking food and supplies.
-Due to the crisis, Egyptian President Hosni Mubarak ordered his troops to allow the Palestinians in but to verify that they did not bring weapons back across the border.
+Due to the crisis, Egyptian president Hosni Mubarak ordered his troops to allow the Palestinians in but to verify that they did not bring weapons back across the border.
 Egypt arrested and later released several armed Hamas militants in the Sinai who presumably wanted to infiltrate into Israel.
-At the same time, Israel increased its state of alert along the length of the Israel-Egypt Sinai border, and warned its citizens to leave Sinai "without delay."
+At the same time, Israel increased its state of alert along the length of the Israel–Egypt Sinai border, and warned its citizens to leave Sinai "without delay."

-The EU Border Monitors initially monitored the border because Hamas guaranteed their safety, but they later fled.
-The Palestinian Authority demanded that Egypt deal only with the Authority in negotiations relating to borders.
-Israel eased restrictions on the delivery of goods and medical supplies but curtailed electricity by 5% in one of its ten lines.
-The Rafah crossing remained closed into mid-February.

-In February 2008, 2008 Israel-Gaza conflict intensified, with rockets launched at Israeli cities.
-Aggression by Hamas led to Israeli military action on 1 March 2008, resulting in over 110 Palestinians being killed according to BBC News, as well as 2 Israeli soldiers.
+In February 2008, the Gaza–Israel conflict intensified, with rockets launched at Israeli cities.
+Aggression by Hamas led to Israeli military action on 29 February 2008, resulting in over 110 Palestinians being killed according to BBC News, as well as 2 Israeli soldiers.
 Israeli human rights group B'Tselem estimated that 45 of those killed were not involved in hostilities, and 15 were minors.